R0bk/Transpector/README.md

 ### Contributing

-Transpector's code base is designed to be extended, and it's easy too see how much oppourtunity there is to take it further.
+Transpector's code base is designed to be extended, and it's easy too see how much opportunity there is to take it further.
 So if you've got some great ideas, want to tie in your research, or just help out with the todo list, please join in!

 ### Developing locally